 - 1. Date and time the application is received - 2.
-The size and type of unit required by the family - 3.
-Preference dictated by the current policy approved by the PHA

-In filling an actual or expected vacancy, the PHA will offer the dwelling unit to an applicant in the appropriate sequence, with the goal of accomplishing deconcentration of poverty and income-mixing objectives.
-The PHA will offer the unit until it is accepted.
+The size and type of unit required by the family - Preference dictated by the current policy approved by the PHASpartanburg Housing In filling an actual or expected vacancy, the PHASpartanburg Housing will offer the dwelling unit to an applicant in the appropriate sequence, with the goal of accomplishing deconcentration of poverty and income-mixing objectives.
+The PHASpartanburg Housing will offer the unit until it is accepted.
 The PHA may adopt one community-wide waiting list or site-based waiting lists.
 The PHA must obtain approval from HUD through submission of its Annual Plan before it may offer site-based waiting lists.
 Site-based waiting lists allow families to select the development where they wish to reside and must be consistent with all applicable civil rights and fair housing laws and regulations [24 CFR 903.7(b)(2)].

-In accordance with Asset Management, the SHA may maintain a blend of a communitywide waiting list and site-based waiting lists, which is determined to be most beneficial to the AMP.
+SHAPHASH Policy In accordance with Asset Management, the SHASpartanburg Housing may maintainmantains a blend of a community wide site-based waiting list for its developments.
+Within the list, the PHA will designate subparts to easily identify who should be offered the next available unit (i.e. mixed populations, general occupancy, unit size, and accessible units). , which is determined to be most beneficial to the AMP.